 Talk to your family: Be sure that they know about your plans for the upcoming term; including the program costs, your budget, the dates that you will be abroad, and so on.
-Consider submitting a FERPA waiver form, available at the Office of the Registrar, which allows us to share information with your parents.
+Consider sharing information about FERPA with your parents.

 Get your travel documents together: It is your responsibility to make sure that you have obtained the necessary travel documents prior to departure.

 Plan for your program expenses: The costs of each program vary by program type, length, and location.
 Be sure to read the program costs carefully and to check the budget sheets for information about cost of living, as well as expenses that are not included in the billable total cost.
 This information is located in the individual program pages.
 If you are thinking about increasing the amount of aid you take out for the semester, be sure to talk to the Office of Financial Aid.
 Look over our Finances page for more information about funding, scholarships, and the withdrawal policy.

 Cancel your housing and meal plans: Once you have received official word of your acceptance from the UAlbany and your Host Institution, you should go ahead and cancel your housing and meal plan.
 While abroad, remember to register for classes and secure your on-campus housing for the semester you will be back at UAlbany.
 Your course and housing registration processes will be the same as they are on campus and will follow the same deadlines.

 Review the Health and Safety information and complete your mandatory Online Health and Safety Orientation located within your study abroad student account.

 Conduct independent research: You should read all that you can about your destination.
 You can read guidebooks, non-fiction, newspapers, explore internet sites, and you can even talk to an AIR (a returned UAlbany student).
 Also, take some time to read about Culture Adjustment.